Private cloud deployment

 The "Basic Information" tab is selected by default when the dialog opens.
 Fill in the following fields:

-- Pool Name field (required, marked with *) with helper text: "A descriptive name for this pool"
+- Pool Name field (required) with helper text "A descriptive name for this pool"

-- Cluster Type dropdown (required, marked with *) showing options: Amazon EKS, Azure AKS, Google GKE, Native Kubernetes
+- Cluster Type dropdown (required) with options: Amazon EKS, Azure AKS, Google GKE, Native Kubernetes

-- Namespace field (required, marked with *) with helper text: "Kubernetes namespace for MCP server deployments (lowercase, alphanumeric, hyphens only)"
+- Namespace field (required) with helper text "Kubernetes namespace for MCP server deployments (lowercase, alphanumeric, hyphens only)"

 Fill in the following required fields: